 The past few months have been a slap to the face to many large businesses.
-In the news, we have been following Sony’s big breach (with several smaller ones following), Michaels debit terminal debacale, and now we can confirm that Citigroup has had a significant breach.
+In the news, we have been following Sony’s big breach (with several smaller ones following), Michaels debit terminal debacle, and now we can confirm that Citigroup has had a significant breach.

 From initial reports, it sounds like Citigroup discovered unusual access to it data and re-issued 10’s of thousands of credit cards to its customers.
 “During routine monitoring, we recently discovered unauthorized access to Citi’s Account Online,” Citigroup said in a statement.

 What is particularly disturbing about this breach is that it comes after the Sony breach which also consisted of a successful attack against a web portal.
-In light of the issue acknowledged by RSA, a security token manufacturuer who had crucial data stolen rendering several of its key fobs useless, and the breach of Sony, every major company who has a web site should be penetration testing their environemnt monthly (at a minimum).
+In light of the issue acknowledged by RSA, a security token manufacturer who had crucial data stolen rendering several of its key fobs useless, and the breach of Sony, every major company who has a web site should be penetration testing their environment monthly (at a minimum).
 Attacks are focusing again on big businesses, and websites are available 24X7X365.
 Remember, to keep someone out, you must be successful everytime.
 To break in, a hacker has to be successful only once.